💬 Translate this website 💬

 Our priority is to support tenants to stay in their homes and manage their tenancies well.
 This means helping you to stay in credit or if you already owe us money, helping you to stop arrears increasing.

 Please speak to us if you are struggling to pay by calling us on 0330 303 3000 and choose option 2 or email myrent@southliverpoolhomes.co.uk.
 We will do all we can to support you.
 We will put you in touch with your income officer who will chat to you about your individual circumstances and put a package of support together to help you stay in credit or help you reduce any existing arrears.
-They will also signpost you to our benefits and energy advice team who will help you make the most of your money.
+They will also signpost you to our benefits and energy advice team who will help you make the most of your money and check if you are receiving benefits you are entitled to.

 It is really important that you engage with us so that you are not at risk of losing your home.
 Tenants won’t lose their home if they are speaking to us about their financial situation and are seeking support.